sgreg/rudy/firmware/README.md

 To make sure you have everything you need installed, the [`check-system.sh`](check-system.sh) script is provided.
 It will check if all required executables are present on the system, and if so, compile a little dummy AVR C file and see if that succeeds.
 If all goes well, it means you're ready to get going with the examples, otherwise it will tell you what packages you're most likely missing.

-If you're using a Debian based distribution (like Debian itself, Ubuntu or its variants, Linux Mint, or Raspbian) or a Red Hat based distribution (like Red Hat, Fedora, or CentOS), the script will even offer to instal the missing packages right away.
+If you're using a Debian based distribution (like Debian itself, Ubuntu or its variants, Linux Mint, or Raspbian) or a Red Hat based distribution (like Red Hat, Fedora, or CentOS), the script will even offer to install the missing packages right away.
 It will ask first though, so nothing is going to just happen automatically.

 ### Installing manually